intelligence38000/android-docs/src/pages/navigation/overview/map-styling.md

   - "import CodeLanguageToggle from '../../../components/code-language-toggle';"
   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block';"
   - "import AppropriateImage from '../../../components/appropriate-image';"
+  - "import Note from '@mapbox/dr-ui/note';"
+  - "import BookImage from '@mapbox/dr-ui/book-image';"
 ---

-Design an application that provides a unique experience for your users or fits your brand.
+Use the Navigation UI SDK to design an application that provides a unique experience for your users or fits your brand.
 Navigation UI offers a wide range of options for customizing the look of your application including navigation instructions, route lines, and the map style.

 ## Day and Night mode